amd-enterprise-ai/solution-blueprints/solution-blueprints/llm-chat/docs/DEPLOYMENT.md

 ## Connecting

-Then, to connect to the UI, port-forward 8080 to be able to access the UI.
+Then, to connect to the UI, port-forward any chosen port, e.g., 8080, to be able to access the UI.
 The UI will then be available at <http://localhost:8080>.

 ```bash
 kubectl port-forward services/aimsb-llmc-chat-$name 8080:80 -n $namespace